Varun Beverages: Frothy valuations belie weak fundamentals

-The Varun Beverages (Varun) scrip has fallen 17 per cent since its listing on the bourses on November 8 as against a 3.5 per cent fall in the S&P BSE Sensex during this period.
-Varun produces and distributes Pepsico's carbonated soft drinks and non-carbonated beverages in north and east India.
-The sharp fall in its stock price can be attributed to multiple factors such as rich IPO valuations, weak fundamentals and overall weak market sentiment post demonetisation.
-The stock's current valuations appear stretched and has few legs to stand on.
-"Varun Beverages does not seem a ...
+The Varun Beverages scrip has fallen 14.2% since its listing on the bourses on November 8 as against a 3.6% fall in the S&P BSE Sensex in this period.
+Varun produces and distributes Pepsico’s carbonated soft drinks and non-carbonated beverages in North and East India.
+The sharp fall in its stock price can be attributed to multiple factors such as rich IPO valuations, weak fundamentals and overall weak market sentiment after demonetisation.
+The stock’s current valuations appear stretched and has few legs to stand on.
+“Varun Beverages does not ...

 TO READ THE FULL STORY, SUBSCRIBE NOW AT JUST Rs 149 A MONTH